birbaner/birbaner/README.md

+Hi there 👋

+I am Rupsa Banerjee (She/Her), a graduate student and Machine Learning researcher under Professor Mengjia Xu at NJIT, specializing in data analytics, machine learning, and big data.
+My background in engineering, coupled with coursework in business economics, computer applications, and management, has equipped me with strong analytical, programming, and problem-solving skills.

-Greetings! 🌟 I'm a dedicated Data Scientist blending a Civil Engineering background with expertise in Python, R, and HTML.
-Specializing in Machine Learning and Big Data, I excel in optimizing marketing strategies and leveraging advanced prediction algorithms.
-My skills extend to database management with MongoDB, MySQL, Hadoop, and AWS.
-Eager to contribute impactful data insights for organizational success, I bring a passion for innovation and problem-solving.
+Skilled in Python, SQL, and advanced analytics, I have hands-on experience in search engine optimization (SEO), data-driven decision-making, and predictive modeling, making me adept at optimizing marketing strategies and leveraging advanced algorithms.
+My technical expertise spans Python (Pandas, SciPy, NumPy, Scikit-learn, Keras, TensorFlow, PyTorch), R, SQL, and database management with MySQL, MongoDB, Hadoop, and AWS.

-Proficient in Python (Pandas, SciPy, NumPy, Scikit-learn, Keras, TensorFlow, PyTorch), R, and Git.
-Experienced in MySQL, MongoDB, and Couchbase databases.
-Solid background in Machine Learning (XGBoost, SVM, Clustering, Regression) and Deep Learning (CNN, RNN, LSTM, GAN, NLP).
-Familiar with Jupyter, RStudio, GCP, AWS, and Google Analytics.
+Experienced in machine learning (XGBoost, SVM, Clustering, Regression) and deep learning (CNN, RNN, LSTM, GAN, NLP), I’m also proficient with tools like Tableau, Jupyter, RStudio, and Google Analytics.
+My proactive approach and strong communication skills have driven successful SEO strategies, influencer outreach, and content marketing campaigns, increasing user engagement and revenue outcomes.

-Possess strong analytical thinking, sound judgment, leadership, teamwork, and effective communication skills.
-Proactive work ethic with expertise in SEO strategies, influencer outreach, link-building, content marketing, and SEM techniques.
-Former SEO Executive in (India) with a track record of optimizing revenue outcomes through predictive data science algorithms.

-Let's unlock the power of data together! 🚀💻
+Let’s transform data into meaningful insights together! 🚀💻